UDub-Impact/OData-Connector/connector guide.md

 (Alternatively, you can just go to the Google Data Studio website, and in your report add "ODK Central" as a data source.)

 ## Using the connector

 1. Have a form which you've uploaded to your instance of ODK Central, as well as some data you'd like to view in Google Data Studio.
 1. Create a Central account which has view-only privileges.
 This step is not strictly necessary, but Google will [use](https://support.google.com/datastudio/answer/9053467?hl=en) your login information, which users may have varying levels of comfort with.
 1. Using the Central account you'd like google to be "aware" of, login to the connector.
-In the Path text box, please paste the OData URL for your form, as described [here](https://docs.getodk.org/central-submissions/#connecting-to-submission-data-over-odata) (e.g. https://sandbox.getodk.cloud/v1/projects/4/forms/two-repeats.svc)
+In the Path text box, please paste the **full** OData URL for your form, as described [here](https://docs.getodk.org/central-submissions/#connecting-to-submission-data-over-odata) (e.g. https://sandbox.getodk.cloud/v1/projects/4/forms/two-repeats.svc)
 1. Once you've logged in, there will be a second configuration screen.
 You will need to copy the URL you entered in the first screen again to the text box in the second screen.
 Later you can come back to change the URL to another form you want to analyze.
 1. Click on NEXT.
 1. Now another field should appear that says "Table". (see an example image below)